Connor Wong Player Props: Red Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.8 strikeouts per nine innings put together by the Blue Jays pitching staff ranks third in MLB.
+- The Blue Jays pitching staff ranks fifth in MLB with a collective 9.6 strikeouts per nine innings.

-- The Blue Jays have a 3.99 team ERA that ranks 12th among all league pitching staffs.
+- The Blue Jays' 4.11 team ERA ranks 13th across all MLB pitching staffs.

-- The Blue Jays rank 21st in baseball in home runs surrendered (38 total, 1.3 per game).
+- Blue Jays pitchers combine to rank 24th in baseball in home runs surrendered (42 total, 1.4 per game).

-- The Blue Jays will send Kikuchi (4-0) to the mound for his sixth start of the season.
-He is 4-0 with a 3.00 ERA and 28 strikeouts through 27 2/3 innings pitched.
+- Manoah (1-1) takes the mound for the Blue Jays in his seventh start of the season.
+He has a 4.88 ERA in 31 1/3 innings pitched, with 28 strikeouts.

-- His last time out came on Wednesday against the Chicago White Sox, when the lefty tossed 5 2/3 scoreless innings while giving up four hits.
+- In his most recent appearance on Friday against the Seattle Mariners, the righty threw five innings, allowing two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.